 Telling stories through narratives

-When most people think of the narrative writing style, their minds naturally go to novels and books.
-While those are great examples of narrative writing, they’re not the only ones.
+When most people think of narrative writing styles, their minds naturally go to novels and books.
+While those are great examples of the narrative writing style, they’re not the only ones.

 Biographies and documentaries are narratives, and even our casual conversations regularly contain them.
 Here’s an example: